Dorset and Somerset Air Ambulance: Aircraft

 The charity's previous helicopter – EC135 over Sturminster Newton.
 It was in service from 2007 to 2017.

 Operations

 Dorset and Somerset Air Ambulance provides life-saving, pre-hospital critical care, to patients in need.
-We are your local air ambulance charity, a vital part of the community and we rely on your support.
-They operate 19 hours a day (7.00am – 2.00am) providing a critical care service, using their helicopter and critical care car.
+They operate 19 hours a day (7.00 am – 2.00 am) providing a critical care service, using their helicopter and critical care car.

 Statistics

 In the year ending March 2025, the charity were called to 2,954 missions; 1,387 of these were using the helicopter and critical care car with outreach cars attending 1,567 incidents to provide enhanced care.

 Dorset and Somerset Air Ambulance AW169 Helicopter and Critical Care Car.

 In the year ending March 2019, the charity was requested by SWASFT to attend 1,118 incidents by helicopter and 276 incidents by road.